 Refugee and asylum applications can be confusing, and it is important that applicants get everything right on the first try, since time is of the essence.
 Your first step should be contacting and hiring an experienced immigration and refugee attorney.
 Having someone with experience on your side, such as Jason A. Dennis, will guarantee that your application is sent in correctly the first time.

-The next steps are getting in touch with the UNHCR (United Nations High Commissioner for Refugees) or USRAP (United States Refugee Admissions Program) office to state your intents to apply for refugee status.
-You will then need to contact the NYC U.S. Citizenship and Immigration Services to being your application.
+The next steps are getting in touch with the UNHCR (United Nations High Commissioner for Refugees) or USRAP (United States Refugee Admissions Program) office to state your intent to apply for refugee status.
+You will then need to contact the NYC U.S. Citizenship and Immigration Services to begin your application.
 They will provide you with the proper forms to fill out, as well as make the final decision at the end of the refugee process to either accept or deny your application.

 You will need to fill out the provided forms, which will include but are not limited to form I-590, form G-325c, and form FD-258 (fingerprints and background checks).
-You will also be provided with form I-34 that will need to be filled out by a financial sponsor who will be helping you when you arrive to the United States.
+You will also be provided with form I-34 which will need to be filled out by a financial sponsor who will be helping you when you arrive in the United States.
 Your financial sponsor can vary, depending on your circumstances.
 If you are seeking entrance as a religious refugee, for example, this could be a church that is sponsoring you, or even an individual person with the proper amount of funds.

 You will then need to gather and submit all proof and evidence of the imminent danger you are in.
 This can include proof of your ties to your religion or political leanings, threats you have received, etc. The last step is an interview with the Immigration Services office before a final decision is made on your application.